Skip to content

 Parameter Type Required / Default Description

-? indicates parameters that need escaping;
+? indicates a parameter that needs escaping;

 sql_params list None InfluxQL parameters

-dict_output dict False Automatically converts returned data to {"column name": "value"} format
+dict_output dict False Automatically convert returned data to {"column name": "value"} format

 Example